 Pippin says he wants to suggest with Hegel that we are free when we can recognize our deeds and projects as expressing our own meaningful agency.
 According to Hegel, even organic life already involves purposes as distinct from causal relations, but freedom in the sense of arbitrary choice is a delusion.
 Rather, freedom for Hegel involves “a certain sort of self-relation and a certain sort of relation to others; it is constituted by being in a certain self-regarding and a certain sort of mutually recognizing state” (p.
 39).
 Hegel’s name for these normative relations is Spirit.

 For Hegel, things like spirit and individual soul are distinguished from simple nature “logically” rather than ontologically or metaphysically.
-They are not separate “substances” in the traditional sense, but “way[s] of being” (pp. 39-40).
+They are not separate “substances” in the medieval or early modern sense, but “way[s] of being” (pp. 39-40).
 Freedom — said to be the essence of spirit — does not involve “having a special causal origin or being undertaken by a causally exempt being” (p.
 40).

 Pippin suggests that when Hegel talks about “the concept”, he effectively means normativity.
 Freedom involves a kind of normative self-determination. “[T]he truth that will set spirit free will not be a revelation or a discovery but its coming to act as fully what it is, a being constrained and guided by self-imposed norms” (ibid).
 He quotes Hegel saying it is freedom that makes spirit true, and that the philosophy of spirit can be neither empirical nor metaphysical.